 For example, if an employee wants to claim for unfair dismissal, they have 3 months less 1 day from the date their employment ended to make the claim.

 If it's a claim about redundancy pay or equal pay, the claim must be made within 6 months.

-Acas must receive your early conciliation notification before the end of the limitation date, including during the coronavirus pandemic.
+Acas must receive your early conciliation notification before the end of the limitation date.